 Douyin -to leverage Videos

 Online video and music platforms are massively popular in China as 433 million Chinese users watch video content online.

-From all your experiences what did you learn, how did you change, how has it brought you to a clear sense of where you are now and where you are going?
-In the end, all successful branding is about story.
+From all your experiences what did you learn, how did you change, and how has it brought you to a clear sense of where you are now and where you are going?
+In the end, all successful branding is about the story.
 Learn yours well so that you are comfortable telling it.

-So don’t only focus on your ‘branding’, you must interest your public with interesting contents, not only superficial content.
+So don’t only focus on your ‘branding’, you must interest your public with interesting content, not only superficial content.
 Share your stories and experiences, this is what the Chinese netizens want to know about.

-It is in this content that you built your trust, develop your brand image but also the content shows your expertise.
+Develop your brand image but also the content shows your expertise.

 If you want to know more about personal branding in China check out this interview with Isabelle Patissier. or our Case studies.